Subscribe to our Gay Travel Newsletter here

 Special Note: Trip dates may change slightly once flight schedules are released, about 10 months before departure.

 Kuzu zangpo la – welcome to Bhutan!
 Upon landing in Paro, a private transfer will escort you to the capital, Thimphu.
-After checking into the hotel there will be a Group Meeting followed by a welcome dinner.
+After checking into the hotel there will be a Group Meeting followed by a Welcome Dinner.

 Dobro delek (good morning)!
 Today is devoted to exploring the world’s only capital city without traffic lights.
 We begin at the vibrant exhibit of intricate fabrics at the National Textile Museum, then we’ll browse a rich assortment of stamps at the newly opened postal museum, and finally we’ll explore the Jungshi Handmade Paper factory, which produces traditional Bhutanese paper from the Daphne bush.
-After lunch, we’ll visit Memorial Chorten, a massive statue of Buddha Dordenma that overlooks Thimphu Valley.
+After an included lunch, we’ll visit Memorial Chorten, a massive statue of Buddha Dordenma that overlooks Thimphu Valley.
 Afterwards, we’ll discover the impressive Trashichhoe Dzong, the “fortress of the glorious religion,” which is also the centre of government and the site of the monarch’s throne room.
 Our day ends with a whimsical visit to a Bhutanese handicrafts market.
-This evening, we’ll enjoy dinner together.
+This evening, we’ll enjoy dinner together (included).

 After breakfast, we’ll take a private transfer toward Punakha, stopping at Dochula Pass (3,050m/10,006ft) to enjoy the spectacular view.
 The “Druk Wangyal” chortens were built here, 108 monuments that commemorate each Bhutanese soldier martyred in a 2003 insurgency.
 Upon arrival in Punakha we’ll tour Punakha Dzong.
 This impressive structure was the former capital of Bhutan and is currently the winter residence of the Central Monk Body.
 Inside the dzong, we’ll marvel at the intricately carved woodwork, prayer halls, and beautiful religious paintings on the walls and doorways.
-After a riverside lunch, we’ll continue on a short walk through rice fields to Chimi Lhakhang, the Fertility Temple dedicated to Lama Drukpa Kuenley (the “Divine Madman”).
-Tonight, we’ll enjoy dinner together at the hotel.
+After an included riverside lunch, we’ll continue on a short walk through rice fields to Chimi Lhakhang, the Fertility Temple dedicated to Lama Drukpa Kuenley (the “Divine Madman”).
+Tonight, we’ll enjoy dinner together (included) at the hotel.

-This morning, buckle up for a 4-hour drive to Thimphu, where we’ll stop for a local lunch.
+This morning, buckle up for a 4-hour drive to Thimphu, where we’ll stop for an included local lunch.
 Afterwards, take an optional (but included) 1.5-hour bike ride through lush paddy fields, old-growth forests, and traditional villages from Thimphu to Chuzom.
 Then we’ll rejoin our transport, and anyone who opted out of the bike ride, and forge onward to Paro, the home of Bhutan’s oldest temples and monasteries.
 After we check in to our resort, we’ll head to a local farmhouse for a special dinner in traditional Bhutanese outfits, with the option to relish a hot stone bath afterward.
 Did someone say hot stone bath?!

 Rise and shine!
 Today we reach the pinnacle of our adventure with a 5-hour hike to Paro Taktsang, a.k.a.
 The Tiger’s Nest.
 Perched on the side of a cliff 900m (2,952ft) above the Paro valley, it’s recognized as a most sacred place and visited by all Bhutanese at least once in their lifetime.
 We’ll grab an included lunch, admire the monastery from a lookout, then visit the monastery itself.
 Here, we’ll pause to reflect on our achievement and marvel at the mythical cave within this cultural icon.
 We’ll then head back to our hotel with a stop at Kyichu Lhakhang, one of the 108 temples built in the Himalayas by Tibetan King, Songtsen Gampo.
 Tonight we’ll savour traditional Bhutanese fare at a private Farewell Dinner.